SumoLogic/sumologic-collectd-plugin/README.md

 #### Compression
 Metrics after batching are compressed before being sent.
 The compression algorithm is `deflate`.
 The algorithm is explained in more details in [An Explanation of the Deflate Algorithm](https://zlib.net/feldspar.html)

+#### Error handling
+Sumo Logic collectd plugin retries failed https requests if the exception is recoverable.
+If the exception is unrecoverable, it will simply abort.
+Several client side errors and most server side errors are treated as recoverable exceptions.
+A complete set of Http status code is available here [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+The status codes recognized as recoverable exceptions in Sumo Logic collectd plugin are provided below:
+##### Client side recoverable exceptions
+Error codes: 404, 408, 429
+##### Server side recoverable exceptions
+Error codes: 500, 502, 503, 504, 506, 507, 508, 510, 511

 ### 5. View metrics in Sumo Logic web app

 ## Advanced Topics